 How to Sell to China Fashion Retail Market Offline

 The most common, and usually straightforward, route to market is to sell to a fashion store in China.
 There is an increasing number of high-quality multi-brand boutiques like Anchoret in Beijing, Alter Shanghai, the chain of florists turned lifestyle boutiques The Beast Shop, the painfully cool Triple Major (Beijing and Shanghai), the beautifully curated The Ooak jewellery store in Shanghai.
 Attos is a China-wide luxury outlet and there are countless others.

-There is also several established foreign department stores in the major shopping centres in China, such as, Lane Crawford, Isetan, Galeries Lafayette.
+There are also several established foreign department stores in the major shopping centres in China, such as Lane Crawford, Isetan, Galeries Lafayette.
 Nearly all the department stores offer online sales as well, as you would expect.

 Direct wholesale business makes up a tiny part of their business and mainly focused on key categories.
 These are mother and baby, beauty, personal care, some accessories.
-Alternatively, global brands otherwise known as ‘banker brand’ that can fly off the shelf with minimal effort.
+Alternatively, global brands are otherwise known as ‘banker brand’ that can fly off the shelf with minimal effort.

 Where Do You Meet Chinese Fashion Buyers?